-

 Learning Outcomes

-- Critically analyse the psychological impact of impending surgery on the adult and paediatric patient to include nursing assessment, interventions, and evaluation of nursing care to minimise psychological distress.
+- Critically examine the psychological impact of impending surgery on adult and paediatric patients and apply advanced interventions to minimise distress and promote holistic care.

 Assessments